Skip to main content

 You can get the same effect from standing in the bathroom with the door closed while running hot water, letting the steam build up.

-5. Elevate your head
+5. Elevate Your Head

 Cold symptoms can be worse at night because lying down can cause the mucus from your nose and sinuses to pool at the back of your throat.
 This may then lead to coughing fits and a restless night.